MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 }
 ```

-When changing custom room properties using Unity Photon client, it is important to mark the call so, that it passes the event to WebHook (PlayFab in this case):
+When changing custom room properties using Unity Photon client, *it is important to mark the call* so, that it passes the event to WebHook (PlayFab in this case).

 ```csharp
 // Properties updates ( this hashtable contains the properties to be changed.
 Properties not mentioned here will stay as is